 4. Divide students into small groups and ask each group to make a poster illustrating something about the ocean--a characteristic or a looming problem.

-5. Ask students to discuss the "Ten Challenges" for environmental health, and have each student write a short paper on what he or she can do to help protect the environment.
+5. Ask students to discuss the "seven biggest issues facing our seas, and have each student write a short paper on what he or she can do to help protect the environment.

 This lesson can be extended with more emphasis on environmental issues, or by extending work on global warming, or on animals, fish, and plants in the oceans of the world.